samualon/digital-garden/content/School/Entrepreneurial finance/Participating preferred stock.md

 ## Entrepreneur's perspective
 ![[Participating preferred stock entrepreneur's perspective.png]]
 # Capped
-To perserve incentives for the entrepreneur, a cap might be put on the share of the investor when an exit occurs:
+To preserve incentives for the entrepreneur, a cap might be put on the share of the investor when an exit occurs:
 $$ X>X^{CAP} \Rightarrow Participation \: vanishes $$
 $$ \Downarrow $$
 $$ CF_{Inv} = PT + (X-PT) * F_{Inv} $$
 ## Investors' perspective
 ![[Capped participating preferred term investors' perspective.png]]

-## Entrepreneur's perspective
+But this would give incentives to the investors to keep the valuation under $X^{CAP}$, so this part is made flat:

 ![[Capped participating preferred stock entrepreneur's perspective.png]]